Most Talked-About Controversies Linked to Monica Lewinsky

 In March 1997, Monica Lewinsky stated that she had the last of nine sexual encounters with President Bill Clinton in the Oval Office.

-September 1997: Linda Tripp Secretly Recorded Conversations
+September 1997: Linda Tripp Starts Recording Conversations

 In September 1997, after Monica Lewinsky told co-worker Linda Tripp about her relationship with President Clinton, Tripp began to secretly record their telephone conversations.

-January 1998: Submitted Affidavit
+January 1998: Affidavit Denying Relationship with Clinton

 In January 1998, Monica Lewinsky submitted an affidavit in the Paula Jones case denying any physical relationship with President Clinton.

-January 1998: News of the Clinton-Lewinsky Relationship Broke
+January 1998: News of Clinton-Lewinsky Relationship Breaks

-January 26, 1998: Clinton Denied Sexual Relations
+January 26, 1998: Clinton Denies Relationship with Lewinsky

-On January 26, 1998, President Clinton stated, "I did not have sexual relations with that woman, Miss Lewinsky" in a nationally televised White House news conference.
+On January 26, 1998, President Bill Clinton stated, "I did not have sexual relations with that woman, Miss Lewinsky" in a nationally televised White House news conference.

-August 17, 1998: Clinton Defended His Previous Statements
+August 17, 1998: Clinton Defends Previous Statements

-On August 17, 1998, President Clinton defended his previous statements by saying, "it depends on what the meaning of the word 'is' is".
+On August 17, 1998, President Clinton defended his previous statements about his relationship with Monica Lewinsky as truthful, arguing about the meaning of the word 'is'.

-February 2000: Jenny Craig Ads Stopped Running
+February 2000: Jenny Craig Commercials

 Loading Video...